danisaiz14/NBA_Project/README.md

 Because there's so many data available, we have chosen to focus our project on different NBA datasets for the 2018-2019 season.

+### Data-Driven Questions

+ -

 ## Finding Data

+### Draft Dataset

+This dataset contains information about the 2018 Draft players Team in the NBA.

+It have been obtained from [Hoopshype.com](http://asbcllc.com/nbastatR/reference/index.html "nBastaR").

+This dataset consists of one csv file.
+It's named [draft.csv](../master/data/draft.csv), and it is a list of the teams of the draft players sorted by the pick overall number and it shows the destination teams.
+It has 60 rows and 15 columns (yearDraft, numberPickOverall, numberRound, numberRoundPick, namePlayer, slugTeam, nameOrganizationFrom, typeOrganizationFrom, idPlayer, idTeam, nameTeam, cityTeam, teamName, slugOrganizationTypeFrom and locationOrganizationFrom).

+What questions (from above) can be answered using the data in this dataset?
+TBD

+### Match Statistics Dataset

+This dataset contains statistics about the NBA games during the 2018-19 season.

+It have been obtained from [Hoopshype.com](http://asbcllc.com/nbastatR/reference/index.html "nBastaR").

+This dataset consists of one csv file.
+It's named [regularseason1819_games.csv](../master/data/regularseason1819_games.csv), is a list of the teams of the NBA and the sum of their players' salaries.
+It has 2460 rows and 47 columns (yearSeason, slugSeason, slugLeague, typeSeason, dateGame, idGame, numberGameTeamSeason, nameTeam, idTeam, isB2B, isB2BFirst, isB2BSecond, locationGame, slugMatchup, slugTeam, countDaysRestTeam, countDaysNextGameTeam, slugOpponent, slugTeamWinner, slugTeamLoser, outcomeGame, isWin, fgmTeam, fgaTeam, pctFGTeam, fg3mTeam, fg3aTeam, pctFG3Team, pctFTTeam, hasVideo, fg2mTeam, fg2aTeam,pctFG2Team,minutesTeam, ftmTeam,ftaTeam, orebTeam, drebTeam, trebTeam, astTeam, stlTeam, blkTeam, tovTeam, pfTeam, ptsTeam, plusminusTeam and urlTeamSeasonLogo).

+What questions (from above) can be answered using the data in this dataset?
+TBD

 ### Salaries Dataset